 - Commercial kitchens and food preparation areas

-- Any environment with sustained or intermittent thermal shock
+- Any environment with steam cleaning or hot-water washdowns

 - Warehouses and distribution centers